-Year 0 Planning - If grantees request a planning period (new school, and replication applicants only), a desk review will be conducted quarterly.
+Planning Period - The allowed Planning Period is the time between the grant award and up to the first day of school and can be no longer than 18 months.
+If grantees request a planning period (new school, and replication applicants only), GSCT will conduct a quarterly desk review.
 At the beginning of the grant period CTCSA will ensure that there is a signed contract on file, and at the end of the first year CTCSA will ensure that technical assistance is completed, the grant award spending is timely, and an AFR has been submitted.
 All subgrantees will receive an onsite monitoring visit within the first 12 months of school operation to ensure activities occur as approved within the grant and for CTCSA to gather information regarding future technical assistance.

-Year 1 through Year 3 Implementation - A site visit will be conducted by grant program staff and/ or outside experts (as needed) reviewing a list of indicators to identify progress toward grant objectives, spending according to budget, educational programming, enrollment procedures, receipt of other federal funds and compliance to various other requirements, including fulfillment of TA, review of certifications, and submission of the AFR.
+Implementation Period - The implementation period begins no sooner than the first day of school.
+Once the implementation period begins GSCT program staff (possibly accompanied by external monitoring partners) will conduct a site visit to review a list of indicators to identify progress toward grant objectives, spending according to budget, educational programming, enrollment procedures, receipt of other federal funds and compliance to various other requirements, including fulfillment of TA, review of certifications, and submission of the AFR.
 This comprehensive review looks at academic performance, the learning environment, organizational effectiveness, governance, and quality leadership through a variety of lenses.
 The school is provided with a final written report that includes suggestions for both short- and long-term school improvements.